-Tourist Home means the operation of short-term commercial accommodation within a dwelling unit, including a Secondary Suite, or a room(s) in or a portion of a dwelling unit for a period not exceeding 30 days and the owner of the property is not required to occupy the dwelling unit as their primary residence.
+Tourist Home means the operation of short-term commercial accommodation within a dwelling unit, including a Secondary Suite, or a room(s) in or a portion of a dwelling unit where the entire property is rented to only one reservation at a time for a period not exceeding 30 days and the owner of the property is not required to occupy the dwelling unit as their primary residence.
 Refer to the definition of Primary Residence.
 Tourist Home does not include a boarding house, hotel, hostel, motel, or Short-Term Rental / Bed & Breakfast.